vl4d09/TMPS-labs/README.md

 ### Implementation

 #### Singleton Pattern
 The Singleton pattern is applied in the `Bank` class, which ensures that only a single instance of `Bank` exists through the application.
 This instance is accessed by a static `getInstance` method.
-Here’s the code
+Let's look at code

 ```java